 - Interview the appropriate personnel

 - Examination, which incorporates by necessity, the testing of controls, and therefore includes the results of the tests.

-As additional commentary of gathering evidence, observation of what an individual actually does versus what they are supposed to do, can provide the IT auditor with valuable evidence when it comes to control implementation and understanding by the user.
-Also performing a walk-through can give valuable insight as to how a particular function is being performed.
+As an additional commentary of gathering evidence, observation of what an individual does versus what they are supposed to do can provide the IT auditor with valuable evidence when it comes to controlling implementation and understanding by the user.
+Performing a walk-through can give valuable insight as to how a particular function is being performed.

 Application vs. general controls

 General controls apply to all areas of the organization including the IT infrastructure and support services.
 Some examples of general controls are:

 - Administrative controls